NeoZ666/Draft-Articles/draft2.md

 Rarely does the peasantry rule, but in moments of extreme crisis, they can rise to power.
 Peasant revolts, communist revolutions, and grassroots uprisings are examples of moments where the lower classes briefly seize control.

 However, power gained through mass movements is often unstable.
 The peasantry lacks longterm institutional experience, making them susceptible to co-optation by ideological elites, military leaders, or bureaucratic administrators.
 The French Revolution, for instance, began as a peasant uprising but quickly fell under the control of the Jacobins and later Napoleon.

-The Vanguard, lead by the far left institutional class quickly sought to consolidate power away from the peasants after the revolution and had turned into a complete psychotic police state after Stalin got the reins of the state.
+In the Russian Civil War and subsequent takeover by the Bolsheviks, The Vanguard, lead by the far left institutional class quickly sought to consolidate power away from the peasants after the revolution.
+With time, it transitioned into a complete psychotic police state after Stalin got the reins of the state.

 In modern politics, populist movements reflect this dynamic—while they claim to represent the common people, they are often guided by charismatic leaders who manipulate ideology for their own ends.